Bealby/lisa-fairfield/README.md

   Nick Brice – Artistic Director.

 **Media**

-All photos were provided by Lisa Fairfield who in turn recieved permission from her Peers to publish on Website.
+- All photos were provided by Lisa Fairfield who in turn recieved permission from her Peers to publish on Website.
 - Nick Brice - Artistic Director
 - Jack Shepherd - English Actor, Playwright and Theatre director

-- **Acknowledgements**
+**Acknowledgements**

-**Bootstrap:** For it's features and tutorials
+- **Bootstrap:** For it's features and tutorials

-**Slack Forum/ Code Institute Tutorial:** The benevolent force that always provide advice and support when needed
+- **Slack Forum/ Code Institute Tutorial:** The benevolent force that always provide advice and support when needed

-**Aaron Sinnott:** My Mentor for professional advice and good practice
+- **Aaron Sinnott:** My Mentor for professional advice and good practice

-**Friedns and Family:** For critical User advice and ideas.
+- **Friends and Family:** For critical User advice and ideas.